dartmouth-cs98/Quantum-Tetris/README.md

 pip freeze > requirements.txt
 ```

 Now you should see a requirements.txt file in your main folder.
-For now, open that file and **delete the first line**, which includes the github link.
-We won't need that.
+**Important** if you open that file and the first line includes a github link, **delete the first line**.
+Otherwise, continue with this tutorial.

 We also need a web service to get our app running. gunicorn is commonly used with Flask so let's install that first.